lozhn/BDTA-F19-Assignment-1/REPORT.md

 ![naive_formula](./assets/naive_formula.png)

 where **q<sub>i</sub>** is the TF/IDF weight of the ith term in the query.
-Summation is over intersection between term frequency of document with query term frequency.
+Summation is over intersection between term frequency of document with query term frequency (it provide to us speed up of ranker).

 #### BM25